-"§ 15A-304.
+6 "§ 15A-304.
 Warrant for arrest.

-- (a) Definition.
-A warrant for arrest consists of a statement of the crime of which the person to be arrested is accused, and an order directing that the person so accused be arrested and held to answer to the charges made against him.
-It is based upon a showing of probable cause supported by oath or affirmation. - (b) When Issued.
-A warrant for arrest may be issued, instead of or subsequent to a criminal summons, when it appears to the judicial official that the person named should be taken into custody.
-Circumstances to be considered in determining whether the person should be taken into custody may include, but are not limited to, failure to appear when previously summoned, facts making it apparent that a person summoned will fail to appear, danger that the person accused will escape, danger that there may be injury to person or property, or the seriousness of the offense. - (c) Statement of the Crime.
-The warrant must contain a statement of the crime of which the person to be arrested is accused.
-No warrant for arrest, nor any arrest made pursuant thereto, is invalid because of any technicality of pleading if the statement is sufficient to identify the crime. - (d) Showing of Probable Cause.
-A judicial official may issue a warrant for arrest only when he is supplied with sufficient information, supported by oath or affirmation, to make an independent judgment that there is probable cause to believe that a crime has been committed and that the person to be arrested committed it.
-The information must be shown by one or more of the following: - (1) Affidavit;
+7 Definition. - A warrant for arrest consists of a statement of the crime of (a) 8 which the person to be arrested is accused, and an order directing that the person so 9 accused be arrested and held to answer to the charges made against him.
+It is based 10 upon a showing of probable cause supported by oath or affirmation.

+11 When Issued. - A warrant for arrest may be issued, instead of or subsequent (b)12 to a criminal summons, when it appears to the judicial official that the person named 13 should be taken into custody.
+Circumstances to be considered in determining whether 14 the person should be taken into custody may include, but are not limited to, failure to 15 appear when previously summoned, facts making it apparent that a person summoned 16 will fail to appear, danger that the person accused will escape, danger that there may be 17 injury to person or property, or the seriousness of the offense.

-(3) Oral testimony under oath or affirmation presented by a sworn law enforcement officer to the issuing official by means of an audio and video transmission in which both parties can see and hear each other.
-Prior to the use of audio and video transmission pursuant to this subdivision, the procedures and type of equipment for audio and video transmission shall be submitted to the Administrative Office of the Courts by the senior regular resident superior court judge and the chief district court judge for a judicial district or set of districts and approved by the Administrative Office of the Courts.
+Statement of the Crime. - The warrant must contain a statement of the crime 18 (c)19 of which the person to be arrested is accused.
+No warrant for arrest, nor any arrest made 20 pursuant thereto, is invalid because of any technicality of pleading if the statement is 21 sufficient to identify the crime.

+Showing of Probable Cause. - A judicial official may issue a warrant for 22 (d) 23 arrest only when he is supplied with sufficient information, supported by oath or affirmation, to make an independent judgment that there is probable cause to believe 24 25 that a crime has been committed and that the person to be arrested committed it.
+The 26 information must be shown by one or more of the following:

+Affidavit;